 Benefits of the Southwest Companion Pass: The Southwest Companion Pass lets a friend or family member travel with you for free whenever you travel on Southwest.
-It doesn’t matter if your flight is booked with points or paid for with cash – your companion flies free (well, you’ll still have to pay taxes and fees on their ticket, but that’s usually ~$11 round-trip).
+It doesn’t matter if your flight is booked with points or purchased with cash – your companion flies nearly for free (you’ll still have to pay taxes and fees on their ticket, but that’s usually ~$11 round-trip).

-Read this post for EVERY SINGLE THING you could possibly want to know about the Southwest Companion Pass.
+Read this post for everything you could possibly want to know about the Southwest Companion Pass.